In my area

 Where to collect your food caddy bioliners

-Aberdeen householders can now go along to any of the following places to collect food caddy bioliners: Marischal College Customer Service Centre, Customer Access Points at Mastrick, Kincorth and Woodside, or Community Libraries in Aberdeen across the city.
+You can collect free liners for your food waste caddy from: Marischal College Customer Service Centre, Customer Access Points at Mastrick, Kincorth and Woodside, or Community Libraries in Aberdeen, as well as most Learning Centres.

 The following items are examples of what can be included in your lined food waste caddy: